 This sounds funny, it is, but it is also somewhat true.
-The SE’s must determine spam from credibility so they implement into their systems a filtering system that tries to deter spam.
+The SE’s must determine spam from credibility so they implement a filtering system that tries to deter spam.
 These filters have an accuracy percentage.
 Meaning they know innocent sites will be hurt in order to punish the majority of bad apples.
 What the acceptable percentage is is unknown.
-We could only guess that its probably in the 75+ percentile.
-As otherwise it would be useless.

-Although, some of this is programmers faults, some webmasters are simply ignorant to the whole duplicate content filter.
+Although some of this is the filters programmers faults, some webmasters are simply ignorant to the whole duplicate content filter.

-2) Determine if a robots.txt can be used
+2) Determine if a disallow in robots.txt can be used and makes sense.

-4) Never use different URLs for the same page
+4) Avoid using different URLs for the same page whenever possible.

-5) Assure mod rewrites are working properly and there is no way to get there dynamically, if there is disallow access via robots.txt.
+5) Assure mod rewrites are working properly and there is no way to get there dynamically if there is then disallow access via robots.txt.

-7) If else statements if changing currencies that will add a robots “noindex” to the page.
-Go crazy and obsess over other possibilities.
+7) Use “if else” statements if changing currencies that will add a robots “noindex” to the page, or the proper canonical.

 8) Create new named URLs for the old pages after removing the duplicate pages.
 301 redirect the old pages.